Mark Branson Ph.D.

 - M.Phil, Ph.D. in Mathematics, Columbia University (2010)

-My research is in the area of Geometry & Topology.
+My research is in the area of Geometry & Topology and Mathematics & Social Justice.
 My thesis and postdoctoral research was in the area of symplectic topology, but I have been pursuing applied geometry since coming to Stevenson.
 I am interested in the geometry of urban spaces and how we can use geometric invariants to describe the cities in which we live.
-I am also interested in how social justice issues can be used to better teach mathematics and motivate students to find connections between mathematics and their world.
+I am also interested in how we can teach mathematics more effectively using social justice topics, and one of the co-leaders of the Math For the People project, an OER textbook designed to teach quantitative literacy through social justice.

 - “Action-Maslov Homomorphism for Monotone Symplectic Manifolds,” Algebr.
 Geom.
 Topol.
 11 (2011), no. 2, 1077-1096.